Updated March 2017.

-The new BC Societies Act has been announced to come into force on November 28th, 2016 and will replace the old BC Society Act.
-All societies that were incorporated under the old Act will have two years to transition and comply with the new Act.
+The new BC Societies Act came into force on November 28th, 2016 and replaces the old BC Society Act.
+All societies that were incorporated under the old Act have two years to transition and amend their bylaws to comply with the new Act.

 Perhaps the biggest change for BC sport organizations is that they may be considered “member-funded societies” depending on if they receive less than a specific amount of funding from external sources (public donations and/or government funding).
 The amount is $20,000 or 10% of the organization’s gross revenue – whichever number is greater.

 Importantly, a member-funded society is not required to disclose financial statements to the public or disclose remuneration for Directors or employees – which are both requirements of the new Act.
 It’s expected that many provincial sport organizations (PSOs) may end up being “public-funded societies” due to the revenue they receive from the provincial government; whereas clubs and local sport organizations may be “member-funded societies”.
 We’ve written more about the distinction in a December 2015 blogpost.
 Further, an organization that wants to apply for a gaming grant, or use funds acquired from a licensed gambling event for its own programs, must be public-funded society.